gabricavisyn/its-serverless-architectures/Matteo-Tosetto/README.md

 **SportEventsFinder**

-*Functionality* = Whit this application anyone can search for a sport event in the city where is he located.
-After the search the application redirects you to the site that sells tickets for that event.
+*Functionality* = <font size="1"> Whit this application anyone can search for a sport event in the city where is he located.
+After the search the application redirects you to the site that sells tickets for that event. </font>
 <br>
 *Sports avaible* =
 1. Football